oscar-99/ml-tweezers/README.md

     - Add in the capacity for generating data with varying refractive index.
     - The simulation now stores values in the format (simulations, time series length, axes) and saves them as they go.
     - Add capacity for down-sampling the number of points generated to save on storage space as well as the length of time series passed to the model
-  - Built functions for visualizing and summarizing the data generated.
+  - Built functions for visualizing and summarizing the data generated but more can be done.
+- To do:
+  - Run some models on various ranges
+  - Make output fully general (i.e. two dimensional)
+  - Get some large datasets generated